How To Fix Internet Exception java.net.socketexception Connection Reset in Minecraft

 - Click “Done” to save your settings.

-- Go to your search window on your PC and type in “
+- Go to your search window on your PC and type “

 - The command prompt window will open.
-The three commands you need to run are:
+Type”

 - Open your PC’s “Control Panel.”